kronosapiens/kronosapiens.github.io/_posts/2017-09-14-time-and-authority.md

 I.

+Living together, humans exchange ideas.

-Some ideas have staying power.
-For whatever reason, ideas about good and evil, right conduct, and so on have been around for millenia.
-Other ideas are newer.
+Some of those ideas have staying power.
+Views concerning good and evil and right conduct have been around for millenia.
-Notions of individual freedom, equal rights, have been around for centuries, or merely decades.
+Notions of individual freedom and equal rights have been around for centuries.
+Concepts of gender and racial equality, decades.

 Ideas come in and out of fashion; some last longer than others.

-On the other hand, we have people who are constantly changing their mind.
+Not all of them are good, and sometimes we have to let them go.

-Especially in politics, where we are often frustrated by individuals flip-flopping on issues to suit their immediate needs.
+Still, we expect people to stick to their beliefs: especially our leaders and people we depend on.
+It is destructive when leaders renege on important issues to suit their immediate needs.

-Is there something to be said for an idea that lasts?
+At the same time, we don't want people to feel like they must perform their beliefs under external pressure.
+As we change, our attitudes change, and our expression of those attitudes should be free to change with them.

+We want freedom.
+We want stability.
+How do we balance self and society?
+If something is good, will it last?
+If something lasts, is it good?

 II.